LAMMPS website

 MolTwister = a package for constructing molecular systems and analysis of molecular dynamics trajectories

 MolTwister is an open source software package.
 It can aid in the construction of molecular systems used as input to molecular dynamics simulations.
-However, its primary purpose is to provide a collection of analysis tools for postprocessing of trajectories and data from molecular dynamics simulations.
+However, its primary purpose is to provide a collection of analysis tools for post-processing of trajectories and data from molecular dynamics simulations.
 This includes calculation of density profiles, velocity auto correlation functions, radial distribution functions, dihedral distributions and more.

 The software runs in a command line window and will act as an extension to the ordinary command line window, running in the background.
-Hence, an additional set of commands are available for creating and analysing molecular systems from the command line.
+Hence, an additional set of commands are available for creating and analyzing molecular systems from the command line.
 Commands not recognized by MolTwister is sent for processing as a regular command (e.g., vim can be executed directly from within MolTwister).
 In addition to the extended command line, a 3D View window will display the molecular system being edited or created.

 PyLAT = Python LAMMPS Analysis Tools